Baggypants/nextcloud-s3-to-disk-migration/README.md

 # Nextcloud S3 to local storage migration script :cloud: :floppy_disk:

+## Edits By Baggypants

+- The occ settings have been reordered for Nextcloud23
+- The s3 url now checks the port that has been set from the config, and is hardcoded to use http instead of https.

+## Upstream Docs

 At the time of writing this script using S3 based primary storage in [Nextcloud](https://nextcloud.com/) does not work very well.
 Still you might have configured your Nextcloud to use S3 based primary storage as indicated [here](https://docs.nextcloud.com/server/17/admin_manual/configuration_files/primary_storage.html).
 But what if you want to switch to local primary storage?